 If you enable the voice VLAN feature, the Port Fast feature is automatically enabled.
 When you disable voice VLAN, the Port Fast feature is not automatically disabled.
-For more information, see Chapter 19, "Configuring Voice VLAN."
+For more information, see Chapter 15, "Configuring Voice VLAN."

-You can enable this feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+You can enable this feature if your switch is running PVST or MSTP.
+The MSTP is available only if you have the enhanced software image installed on your switch.

-Beginning in privileged EXEC mode, follow these steps to enable Port Fast.
-This procedure is optional.
+Beginning in privileged EXEC mode, follow these steps to enable Port Fast:

 Command Purpose Step 1 configure terminal Enter global configuration mode.
 Step 2 interface interface-id Enter interface configuration mode, and specify an interface to configure.
 Step 3 spanning-tree portfast [trunk] Enable Port Fast on an access port connected to a single workstation or server.
 By specifying the trunk keyword, you can enable Port Fast on a trunk port.
 Caution Make sure that there are no loops in the network between the trunk port and the workstation or server before you enable Port Fast on a trunk port.
 By default, Port Fast is disabled on all ports.

-Step 4 end Return to privileged EXEC mode.
+Command Purpose Step 4 end Return to privileged EXEC mode.
 Step 5 show spanning-tree interface interface-id portfast Verify your entries.
 Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.

-Note You can use the spanning-tree portfast default global configuration command to globally enable the Port Fast feature on all nontrunking ports.
+You can use the spanning-tree portfast default global configuration command to globally enable the Port Fast feature on all nontrunking ports.